Skip links

 4.5 Right to information

 If you have asserted the right to rectification, erasure or restriction of processing against the controller, the controller is obliged to notify all recipients to whom the personal data concerning you have been disclosed of this rectification or erasure of the data or restriction of processing, unless this proves impossible or involves a disproportionate effort.
+You have the right to be informed about these recipients by the data controller.

 4.6 Right to data portability